 Some individuals are allergic to certain foods such as wheat.
 However, for such people, given the wide variety of foods that are high in fibre, finding the suitable food to include in their diet shouldn’t be a problem.

 Those with severe food allergies or intestinal problems need not deprive themselves of fibre.
-They can resort to fibre supplements under the guidance of a physician.
+They can resort to supplements under the guidance of a physician.
 This is also important for diabetics as fibre supplements tend to lower blood sugar levels and may require monitoring, if taken along with insulin.

 To wrap it up

 Although dietary fibre seems to be the least digested nutrient, its sources are rich in carbohydrates, proteins and fats and are packed with vitamins, minerals and antioxidants that help build strength and immunity.
-So, including fibre in your diet brings in more benefits than intended.
+So, including roughage in your diet brings in more benefits than intended.

 Spot an error in this article?
 A typo maybe?
 Or an incorrect source?
 Let us know!